What is a Jumpdisk?

 Why this project?

 In spite of its shortcomings, I liked JumpDisk a lot.
-I desired a futuristic lifestyle (one of the reasons I bought an Amiga in the first place), a lifestyle of the future where my magazine came on a floppy disk, and JumpDisk was really the only disk based magazine for Amiga.
+I felt that a floppy disk magazine publication was the future, and JumpDisk was really the only worthwhile disk based magazine for Amiga.
+Most of the programs included the source code, which helped me to learn to program the Amiga.
 I was an advocate of Amiga, turned away from piracy, and bought and paid for every single piece of software I used in order to support the community.
-Going to the computer store to buy an issue of JumpDisk was very satisfying, up until the end of 1992 when I received a letter from JumpDisk telling me it was going subscription only.
-I could not do this, as I was only 21 and was always on the move with a different place to live from one year to the next.
+Going to the computer store to buy an issue of JumpDisk was a very satisfying experience, up until the end of 1992 when I received a letter from JumpDisk telling me it was going subscription only.
+I could not do this, as I was only 21 and was always on the move in search for employment with a different place to live from one year to the next.

 In 2008, I took up retro computing as my new hobby.
 I set up my old Commodore equipment, including my Amiga 500 system.
 Going through the boxes of disks I had stored away all these years, I discovered that many contained errors due to bit rot.
 A search online provided me with many sources from which I could obtain replacement disk images and files, with the exception of Jumpdisk.